Avengers: Endgame – what happens next?

 We take a spoiler-free look at what’s coming up in the Marvel Cinematic Universe after the culmination of 11 movie franchises

-Over a decade of superhero movies come to a close in Avengers: Endgame, which has been trumpeted as the (ahem) end point for the first few phases of the Marvel Cinematic Universe that has spanned eleven franchises since it began with 2008’s Iron Man.
+Over a decade of superhero movies comes to a close in Avengers: Endgame, which has long been trumpeted as the (ahem) end point for the first few phases of the Marvel Cinematic Universe that has spanned eleven franchises since 2008’s Iron Man.

-There’s a Spider-Man sequel, two unknown films set to be released in 2020 and three in 2021 and much, much more – and while for now we don’t know exactly what will happen in Endgame, we do have a pretty good idea of what happens afterwards…
+There’s a Spider-Man sequel, two unknown films set to be released in 2020 and three in 2021 and much, much more – and while we won’t spoil what happens in Endgame here, it’s no secret what Marvel already have planned for afterwards…

 Avengers: Endgame news and reviews